MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

     *   Run **"Step 3: Bot Connection Test"**.
     *   **If it fails:** Your Supabase Function can't reach the bot.
 The error message will tell you why (e.g., bot is offline, firewall blocking the port, `VITE_DISCORD_BOT_URL` is wrong in Supabase secrets).

-2.  **Check Bot Logs:** Use `screen -r vixel-bot` on your server to see the logs.
+2.  **Check Bot Logs:** Use `pm2 logs vixel-bot` on your server to see the logs.
     *   Do you see an error like "Authentication failed"?
 Your `API_SECRET_KEY` in `config.json` doesn't match the `VITE_DISCORD_BOT_API_KEY` secret in Supabase.
     *   Do you see a "Discord API Error"?
 The bot might not have permission to send messages in the target channel or to DM the user.
 The error message in the log is very specific and will tell you what's wrong (e.g., "Missing Access", "Cannot send messages to this user").

-**Problem: Slash commands like `/setstatus` don't appear or don't work.**

-1.  **Re-Invite The Bot:** This is the most common fix.
-Follow the "Invite The Bot Correctly" steps at the top of this file to generate a new invite link with the correct `bot` and `applications.commands` scopes.
-Use it to re-authorize the bot in your server.
-2.  **Check Bot Logs:** When the bot starts, it should log "Slash commands registered/updated successfully."
-If it logs an error, there's a problem with its connection or permissions.
-3.  **Check Command Permissions:** Ensure the user trying the command has one of the roles listed in `PRESENCE_COMMAND_ROLE_IDS` or has Administrator permissions in the server.
-The bot logs will show a detailed permission check every time the command is used.
+Check the Channel IDs in `config.json`.